simonitalia/asteroid-radar/README.md

   -  Show Today: Shows all asteroids for current date
   -  Show All Saved: Shows all asteroids in the room database

+- Accessibility:
+  - Content Description for static Text Views (ie: Titles) have been set using attributes in the xml layout
+  - Content Description for dynamic Text and Image Views have been set in Binding Adapter to ensure talkback reflects state.
+  - Note!
+Default Content Descriptions for dynamic ImageViews have also been set in the xml layout whilst content is downloaded / loaded

 # Core Technologies

 - Room (Local App Database)